CONNECTICUT PRESERVATION AWARDS 2020

 Goodwin Team Provides New Data on Climatic Change and Human Adaptation at the Pleistocene-Holocene Transition

-Dr. Charlotte Pevny, Dr. Chris Goodwin and Dr. Bill Barse presented a poster on the results of excavations at five Late Paleoindian (Suwannee) and Early Archaic (Bolen) stratified archeological sites located in the Florida panhandle in the Paleoindians of the American Southeast poster session held at the Paleoamerican Odyssey Conference in Santa Fe, New Mexico.
-These sites share consistent features of stratigraphy and archeological context reflecting a landform subjected to the same climatically induced depositional processes at the close of the Pleistocene.
+Dr. Chris Goodwin and Dr. Bill Barse presented a poster on the results of excavations at five Late Paleoindian (Suwannee) and Early Archaic (Bolen) stratified archaeological sites located in the Florida panhandle in the Paleoindians of the American Southeast poster session held at the Paleoamerican Odyssey Conference in Santa Fe, New Mexico.
+These sites share consistent features of stratigraphy and archaeological context reflecting a landform subjected to the same climatically induced depositional processes at the close of the Pleistocene.
 Those processes encapsulated Paleoindian and Early Archaic sites along the edge of the Cody Scarp below variably thick packages of eolian sand deposits.
 Technological, microwear, and blood residue analyses were used to study approximately 27,000 lithic artifacts.
 The largest site, Site 8LE2105, functioned as a base camp.
 The four smaller sites (8LE2102, 8JE880/LE2909, 8JE872, and 8JE878) were utilized for hunting and resource extraction.
 These five sites offered an opportunity to explore patterns of settlement, subsistence, and technological change at the Pleistocene – Holocene transition.

 As a result of these investigations, RCG&A obtained a new 14C date [11,273 cal BP (9870±38 14C)] on a Bolen component at Site 8LE2105, one of three Early Archaic Bolen sites radiometrically dated in Florida.
 Bolen is the first radiometrically dated cultural horizon post-Clovis in Florida.
 Blood residue analyses showed butchering of bear and bison at 8LE2105.
 The presence of end thinning flake removals on Bolen projectile point preforms (i.e., fluted preforms) showed technological continuity in biface reduction from Clovis to Suwannee to Bolen.
-Continuity in the trajectory of biface reduction from Clovis to Bolen disappeared from the archeological sequence when notched forms were replaced by stemmed forms in the Middle Archaic.
+Continuity in the trajectory of biface reduction from Clovis to Bolen disappeared from the archaeological sequence when notched forms were replaced by stemmed forms in the Middle Archaic.

-Martha Williams Receives Outstanding Professional Archeologist Award
+Martha Williams Receives Outstanding Professional Archaeologist Award

 The Award was presented by William D. Euille, Mayor, on behalf of the City.